EliChapman/tscep-website/README.md

 # Topeka Chess Club Website

 This website is built with React, Bootstrap, and ASP.NET Core.
-It is designed to provide a center Chess related information for Topeka residents.
+It is designed to provide a center for Chess related information for Topeka residents.

 ## Features
 * Schedule with upoming tournament information